Small-Batch Cinnamon Rolls

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-STEP 2—Use the paddle attachment on low speed until the ingredients come together to a soft dough that clears the sides of the mixing bowl.
+STEP 2: Use the paddle attachment on low speed until the ingredients combine to form a soft dough that clears the sides of the mixing bowl.

-STEP 4—Place the dough ball back in the mixing bowl and cover it with a tea towel.
+STEP 4: Return the dough ball to the mixing bowl and cover it with a tea towel.
 Place the bowl in a warm, draft-free spot to rise for two hours.

-STEP 7—Roll the dough into a log.
-You want the log to be tight enough to keep the filling inside, but if it’s too tight the rolls won’t bake through the middle.
+STEP 7: Roll the dough into a log.
+The log should be tight enough to keep the filling inside, but if it’s too tight, the rolls will not bake through the middle.

 1. A bench scraper (process shot 5) is great for straightening the edges of the dough.